Veyg/Albion-WB-timer-bot/README.md

 - [Buy Me a Coffee](https://www.buymeacoffee.com/Veyg): Show your appreciation by buying the author a coffee.

-## License

-This project is licensed under the terms of the GNU General Public License (GPL).
-You can find the full text of the GPL license in the [COPYING](COPYING) file in this repository.

 ## Getting Started

 To get started with the Albion-WB-timer-bot, follow these steps: